- A UTI happens when there are bacteria in the bladder.

 - Blood in your urine

-- Pain in your lower back below your ribs
+- Signs of a kidney infection (pyelonephritis) include fever, chills, nausea, vomiting, or pain in your lower back below your ribs

 What should I do if I think I have a UTI?

-If you think that you have a UTI, you should call or make an appointment with your health care provider.
+If you think that you have a UTI, you should call and speak with your health care provider and/or make an appointment with your HCP.
 If you wait to get treatment, your symptoms may get worse.
 Sometimes, the bacteria can cause a kidney infection, which can be a very serious problem.

 How is a UTI diagnosed?

 A UTI is usually diagnosed by a urine test that checks for bacteria.
 Your health care provider will ask you to pee into a cup.
-Your urine sample may be tested first with a “dipstick test” (a strip of paper that has been treated with a certain chemical that checks for white blood cells as well as protein and glucose).
+Your urine sample may be tested first with a “dipstick test” (a strip of paper that has been treated with a certain chemical that checks for signs of an infection).
 The result of the dipstick test is available right away.
-It’s likely that your urine sample will also be sent to the lab for further testing.
-It usually takes about 1-3 days to get the results of the urine culture back.
+It’s likely that your urine sample will also be sent to the lab for further testing to look for bacteria (urine culture).
+It usually takes about 1-2 days to get the results of the urine culture back.
 If you’re sexually active, or your health care provider is concerned that your symptoms are from another cause, such as chlamydia, herpes or another sexually transmitted infection (STI), he or she will check you for STIs.

 How is a UTI treated?

-Certain antibiotics kill the bacteria that cause UTIs.
-Your health care provider will prescribe the antibiotic that is right for your infection and tell you how many days you will need to take the antibiotic (usually 3-5 days).
+Certain antibiotics kill the bacteria that cause urinary tract infections.
+If you have a UTI, your health care provider will prescribe the antibiotic that is right for your type of infection and tell you how many days you will need to take the antibiotic.
+If the infection has spread to your kidneys, you will have to take the antibiotics for longer.

 Do I need to finish the medicine if I feel better right away?